ruthea/ddb_discovery/README.md

 Read Capacity Units (RCU): 5
 Write Capacity Units (WCU): 5
 ************
-Table Metadata:
-Attributes:
- - Title: S
- - Author: S
- - PublishedYear: N
+Total Consumed RCUs for MyTableName (Month to Date): 12345 Total Consumed WCUs for MyTableName (Month to Date): 67890 Total Consumed RCUs for MyTableName (Current Day): 1234 Total Consumed WCUs for MyTableName (Current Day): 5678
 ************
-Total Consumed RCUs for Books (Month to Date): 12345 Total Consumed WCUs for Books (Month to Date): 6789 Total Consumed RCUs for Books (Current Day): 345
-Total Consumed WCUs for Books (Current Day): 123
+Average SuccessfulRequestLatency for MyTableName (Month to Date): 25.0 ms Maximum SuccessfulRequestLatency for MyTableName (Month to Date): 100.0 ms 95th Percentile (p95) of SuccessfulRequestLatency: 50.0 ms 99th Percentile (p99) of SuccessfulRequestLatency: 75.0 ms
 ************
-Average SuccessfulRequestLatency for Books (Month to Date): 120.5 ms Maximum SuccessfulRequestLatency for Books (Month to Date): 500.0 ms 95th Percentile (p95) of SuccessfulRequestLatency: 450.0 ms 99th Percentile (p99) of SuccessfulRequestLatency: 490.0 ms
-************
 ```

 ## Notes

-- Ensure your AWS credentials are configured properly.
+- Ensure that your AWS credentials are configured properly.
-- Modify the script if needed to fit your specific use case or metric requirements.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+- Reserved capacity is managed differently and is not implemented in this script.
 ```

-This `README.md` now includes a sample output to give users a clear idea of what to expect when they run the script.
-Adjust the values and structure as needed to match your actual results.
+Feel free to adjust any details as needed for your specific use case!